 - Tell your doctor or dentist that you take Kapvay extended-release tablets before you receive any medical or dental care, emergency care, or surgery.

 - Do not suddenly stop taking Kapvay extended-release tablets without talking to your doctor.
 Side effects may occur, including nervousness, agitation, confusion, tremor, and headache.
 These may be followed by a rapid, severe rise in blood pressure.
 If you need to stop taking Kapvay extended-release tablets, follow your doctor's instructions for slowly decreasing your dose.

 - Talk with your doctor if you will be using Kapvay extended-release tablets long-term (more than 5 weeks).
 Your doctor may periodically evaluate your condition if you will be using Kapvay extended-release tablets long-term.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Kapvay extended-release tablets while you are pregnant.
-Kapvay extended-release tablets is found in breast milk.
+Kapvay extended-release tablets are found in breast milk.
 If you are or will be breast-feeding while you use Kapvay extended-release tablets, check with your doctor.
 Discuss any possible risks to your baby.

 If you stop taking Kapvay extended-release tablets suddenly, you may have WITHDRAWAL symptoms.
-These may include nervousness, agitation, anxiety, headache, tremor, flushing, fast heartbeat, nausea, lightheadedness, warm feeling, chest tightness, and rapid increase in blood pressure.
+These may include nervousness, agitation, anxiety, headache, tremor, flushing, fast heartbeat, nausea, light-headedness, warm feeling, chest tightness, and rapid increase in blood pressure.
 Do not suddenly stop taking Kapvay extended-release tablets without checking with your doctor.